Alloxylon pinnatum: Description

 The Dorrigo waratah is a rainforest tree that reaches 25 m high, with a non-buttressed trunk of 1.5 m diameter at breast height (dbh).
 The bark is greyish brown and covered in many small pimples, rendering it sandpaper-like in texture.
 The green foliage consists of several distinct juvenile and adult leaf forms, which are arranged alternately along the stems.
 Juvenile leaves are light green and at first simple, with a single blade.
 Successive leaves on more mature plants become more complex, or pinnate, with deep lobes; these leaves are up to 30 cm long with 2–11 leaflets.
 Some adult leaves are simple—with a single lanceolate leaf blade—and up to 15 cm long; these are generally located near the flower heads.
 Among the green foliage there are occasional yellow leaves.
 New branchlets and leaves are covered in brown hair.

-The pinkish-red compound flowerheads, known as inflorescences, are up to 20 cm (8 in) across in spring to summer, and contain between 50 and 140 smaller flowers, arranged in a corymb or raceme.
-These individual flowers are 3–3.8 cm long and sit atop stalks (known as pedicels) up to 3.5 cm in length, which arise in pairs off the main stalk within the inflorescence.
+The pinkish-red compound flower heads, known as inflorescences, are up to 20 cm (8 in) across in spring to summer, and contain between 50 and 140 smaller flowers, arranged in a corymb or raceme.
+These individual flowers are 3–3.8 cm long and sit atop stalks (pedicels) up to 3.5 cm in length, which arise in pairs off the main stalk within the inflorescence.
 Each flower consists of a tubular perianth, which partly splits along one side at anthesis to release the thick style.
 The stigma is contained within a slanting disc-like structure at the tip of the style.
 The tubular perianth splits into four segments at its tip, and the anther lies in the concave parts within each of these segments.
 The flower parts are smooth and hairless.
 The pollen is crimson.
 After flowering, the 8–10 cm long woody seedpod develops.
 Cylindrical in shape, it splits down one side to release the seeds, which are ripe from February to June.
 They are arranged in two rows, with at least four seeds in each row.
 Each seed is separated from the others by a membranous separator, and has a long rectangular wing, which is much longer than the seed itself.

 The Dorrigo waratah can be distinguished from other members of the genus Alloxylon by its pinnate adult leaves.
 This feature serves to differentiate it as other species in the genus have simple adult leaves.
 The other species have inflorescences with fewer flowers (50 maximum), and have yellow pollen.